Jackknife Variance Estimation for H\'ajek-Dominated Generalized U-Statistics: Generalized U-Statistics

 \section{Generalized U-Statistics}

-Throughout this paper, we will use the framework of generalized U-statistics as introduced in \cite{peng_rates_2022}.
-This framework unifies the existing concepts of incomplete, randomized, and infinite-order U-statistics.
-It thus covers popular estimators such as random forest and, more generally, a broad class of ensemble estimators.
-A mature statistical theory of generalized U-statistics could, therefore, provide the foundation for the widespread usage of these estimators in fields such as computer science or economics.
+We use the generalized U-statistic framework of~\cite{peng_rates_2022}.
+This framework unifies incomplete, randomized, and infinite-order U-statistics, covering random forests and a broad class of ensemble estimators.
+The appeal of the framework is that many modern subsampling estimators can be studied through a common projection structure rather than through estimator-specific algebra.
+Developing jackknife theory at this level therefore supports the use of such estimators in fields such as computer science and economics.

-\begin{definition}[Generalized U-Statistic] \mbox{}\\* Suppose $D_{[n]} = \left(Z_1, \ldots, Z_n\right)$ is a data set consisting of i.i.d. samples from $F_Z$.
-Let $h$ denote a (possibly randomized) real-valued function utilizing $s$ of these samples that is permutation-symmetric in those $s$ arguments.
-A generalized U-statistic with kernel h of order (rank) s refers to any estimator of the form
+\begin{definition}[Generalized U-Statistic] \mbox{}\\* Suppose $D_{[n]} = \left(Z_1, \ldots, Z_n\right)$ is a data set consisting of i.i.d.\ observations from $F_Z$.
+Let $h$ denote a (possibly randomized) real-valued function utilizing $s$ of these observations that is permutation-symmetric in those $s$ arguments.
+A generalized U-statistic with kernel $h$ of order (rank) $s$ is any estimator of the form